alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 You can add several items yourself, to get familiar with the Graphical User Interface (GUI).
 By clicking `Add` a new window opens.
 Fill in the required fields, and click `Save` and `Close` (top right corner) when you're done.
 That will bring you back to the `Menu` table, where you can `Add` more data and modify existing `Menu` items.
 After your first deployment you can also add predefined data by copy the migration file from the appropriate step in the folder `_docs/tutorial/restaurant1/`, in this case `step_01/migration/`.
 When copying this file make sure you paste it in the folder `migrations/from-release`.
 The migration files already in this destination folder should be removed first.
-Deploying your app after this make sure to select the option `migrate` to see the data.
+Deploy your app after this and select the option `migrate` to find the data availalbe in your app.

 > <tutorial folder: `./_docs/tutorials/restaurant1/step_01/`>